17 Author Success Stories & How Much They Make [2023]

 Becoming an author is an exciting journey that involves creating and publishing written works, such as books, novels, or articles that reflect one’s ideas, stories, or expertise.

-Authors can establish themselves through traditional publishing routes or self-publishing, utilizing their literary skills to connect with readers and potentially earn revenue from book sales.
+You can establish yourself through traditional publishing routes or self-publishing, utilizing your literary skills to connect with readers and potentially earn revenue from book sales.

 Traditional publishing involves submitting a manuscript to a publishing house or literary agent who will review and decide if it is suitable for publication.